Ground Lease Real Estate Agreement Explained

 Limitations For Selling or Developing a Property

-Another potential downside is that ground leases can often be much longer than typical commercial leases, meaning that you could be locked into an agreement for many years, which could limit your ability to sell or develop the property in the future.
+Another potential downside is that ground leases can often be much longer than typical commercial leases, meaning that you could be locked into an agreement for many years, limiting your ability to sell or develop the property in the future.

 Cons of Ground Leases for Tenants